scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 Comparisons
 -----------

-In recent years, many Python tools have emerged to address issues with data provenance and reproducibility in computational science.
+In recent years, many Python tools have emerged to address issues with data provenance and workflow management in computational science.
-While in general they are very similar to the ``signac`` framework in their goals, a major distinction between ``signac`` and other tools is that the ``signac`` data management component is independent of ``signac-flow``, making it much easier to interact with the data outside the context of the workflow.
+While some are very similar to the ``signac`` framework in their goals, a major distinction between ``signac`` and other comparable tools is that the ``signac`` data management component is independent of ``signac-flow``, making it much easier to interact with the data outside the context of the workflow.
-As a result, our comparisons will focus on existing packages that solve the same problem as ``signac``, but generally take different and generally less modular approaches to doing so.
+As a result, while these packages solve problems similar to those addressed by ``signac``, they take different and generally less modular approaches to doing so.
+Other packages have focused on the distinct but related need for complete provenance management for reproducibility.
+These tools are orthogonal to ``signac`` and may be used in conjunction with it.

 Workflow and Provenance Management
 ==================================

-Two of the best-known Python workflow managers are Fireworks :cite:`Fireworks` and AiiDA :cite:`Pizzi2016`.
+Two of the best-known, most comparable Python workflow managers are Fireworks :cite:`Fireworks` and AiiDA :cite:`Pizzi2016`.
 Fireworks and AiiDA are full-featured workflow managers that, like ``signac-flow``, interface with high performance compute clusters to execute complex, potentially nonlinear workflows.
 These tools in fact currently offer more powerful features than ``signac-flow`` for monitoring the progress of jobs, features that are supported by the use of databases on the back end.
 However, maintaining a server for workflow management can be cumbersome, and it introduces additional unnecessary complexities.

 A more significant limitation of these other tools is that their data representations are closely tied to the workflow execution, making it much more challenging to access the data outside the context of the workflow.
 Concretely, these software typically store data in a specific location based on a particular instance of an operation's execution, so the data can only be found by looking for that specific instance of the operation.
-Conversely, in ``signac`` the data is identified by its own metadata, namely its state point, so once it has been generated its access is no longer linked to a specific instance of a ``signac-flow`` operation (assuming that ``signac-flow`` is being used).
+Conversely, in ``signac`` the data is identified by its own metadata, namely its state point, so once it has been generated its access is no longer linked to a specific instance of a ``signac-flow`` operation (assuming that ``signac-flow`` is being used at all).

 Of course, knowing exactly where and how data was generated and transformed, *i.e.*, the data provenance, is also valuable information.
 Two tools that are specialized for this task are Sacred :cite:`sacred` and Sumatra :cite:`sumatra`.